Blankeos/kpop-streaming-bot/README.md

 ## FAQ
 ### 1. Can this bot work while I use the computer?
 No, the bot simulates mouse movements and keyboard inputs like there's an actual human person using the computer.
+The bot owns your computer until you press the [End Program] button